elyxm/elyxm-railway/backend/docs/cocktail-recipes.md

 - Sophisticated role-based access control with platform-managed roles
 - Shared database with logical access controls

-**Current Status:**
-[Specify which phase/task you're working on from the implementation plan in backend/docs/cocktail-recipes.md]

 **Established Patterns:**
 - DataTable components with professional admin UI
 - Server-side filtering/search with debounced frontend
 - MikroORM models with proper relationships
 - RESTful API design with query parameter support

+**Current Status:**
+- Currently on Phase 1 on from the implementation plan in backend/docs/cocktail-recipes.md

 **Request:**
-[Describe specific task or assistance needed]
+- Please work on [Describe specific task or assistance needed]

 Please follow the existing code patterns in the restaurant and delivery modules, and leverage the DataTable implementations for consistent UI/UX.
 Provide the user instructions for verifying functionality at the established "User Testing" tasks.
 ```